marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   With :option:`-fbranch-probabilities`, GCC puts a :samp:`REG_BR_PROB` note on each :samp:`JUMP_INSN` and :samp:`CALL_INSN`.
   These can be used to improve optimization.
-Currently, they are only used in one place: in reorg.c, instead of guessing which path a branch is most likely to take, the :samp:`REG_BR_PROB` values are used to exactly determine which path is taken more often.
+Currently, they are only used in one place: in :samp:`reorg.c`, instead of guessing which path a branch is most likely to take, the :samp:`REG_BR_PROB` values are used to exactly determine which path is taken more often.